mnassrib/installing-hadoop-cluster/README.md

 ``hdpuser@master-node:~$ vi workers``  --write line for each DataNode server (in our case both server machines are considered DataNodes)

-	master-node  #(if you don't want this node to be DataNode, remove this line from the workers file) slave-node-1
+	master-node  # if you don't want this node to be DataNode, remove this line from the workers file) slave-node-1

 - Modify file: hdfs-site.xml
 > If you need the data to be replicated in more than one DataNode, you must modify the replication number mentioned in the hdfs-site.xml files of all the nodes.
 This number cannot be greater than the number of nodes.

-``hdpuser@master-node:~$ vi hdfs-site.xml``  --copy hdfs-site.xml file

 >> on the master-node host:

+``hdpuser@master-node:/bigdata/hadoop-3.1.1/etc/hadoop$ vi hdfs-site.xml``  --copy hdfs-site.xml file

 	<configuration>
 	   <property>